joncamfield/cabin/_pages/about.md

 ---

-The Mountain Breeze River Cabin is not currently available for rental.
-Please [contact us](/contact/) if you'd like to be notified when it's available again!
+The Mountain Breeze River Cabin is not currently available for rental.  /Follow our [blog](/posts) for updates!